puto sikwate

 CNT Lechon is one of the best Cebu lechon brands located in three accessible locations.
 You can go to the top most floor of Ayala Center Cebu, alongside the movie theatres, and spot the CNT stall there.
 Another CNT branch is right across the terminal of SM City Cebu.
 You can also go directly to its main branch at 1377 V Rama Avenue.
 There are other brands selling the famous lechon like Rico’s Lechon, but I prefer CNT the most.

 Tip: If you are going to Cebu South to visit some top Cebu tourist spots like the Simala Shrine, you should drop by the Carcar Public Market to try the famous Carcar lechon.
-The Simala private transfer on Klook will let you stop by Carcar to have a lechon lunch.
+The Simala private transfer on Klook will let you stop by Carcar to have a lechon lunch. |

 2. Balamban liempo

-“Tastier than Lechon” as they claim it, Balamban Liempo is a chunk of pork stuffed with some secret ingredients like green grass of some sort, making it so flavourful.
+“Tastier than Lechon” as they claim it, Balamban Liempo is a chunk of pork stuffed with some secret ingredients like green grass of some sort, making it so flavorful.
 It has a crispy outer layer which makes it even tastier.
 Their tag line must have been true after all.

 Where to buy Balamban Liempo in Cebu